taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ## Chapter 4: The Sky is the Daily Bread of the Eyes

-Character designs: Asoka Morei, Iri, Eireena McLeland, Serena Ramirez, Fili Jackson
+Character designs: Asoka Morei, Iri, Eireena McLeland, Serena Ramirez

 ### Page 1